Fact checked by Jonathan Eilenberg, CPE

 Here are the common blanket dimensions for each standard bed size:6

-For the best of both worlds, Casper’s Crinkle Coverlet is large enough for snuggly sleeping, but still stylish enough to lay over your bed.
-Our two sizes (92 x 96 inches and 108 x 96 inches) are sure to provide full coverage for a restful night.
+For the best of both worlds, Casper’s Matelasse Coverlet is large enough for snuggly sleeping, but still stylish enough to lay over your bed.
+Made from 100% cotton, it’s light, soft, and airy, adding a fluffy, elevated look to any bed.

 In most cases, you can’t go wrong with a throw blanket’s size.
 Since they’re not meant to cover your entire body or bed, almost all throw blankets can fit any person or home.